digitalbluemoon/ozery-fonts/README.md

 To be used on Ozery Bakery projects @ developer: Sabin A. Dologa

-Most of the webfonts are bought by the client (licenced).
+Most of the webfonts are bought by the client (licensed).
 I aquired them from the client's website or were generated with fontsquirrel.com, based on the original non-web ones.
 They are located in the /fonts folder.

 A Demo Page with all the fonts can be found in index.html